This topic describes how to edit and execute SQL statements in the SQL window.

 Note

-ODC allows you to create snippets.
-You can query created snippets to learn the usage details about relevant statements during development.
+ODC allows you to create code snippets.
+During development, you can query the created code snippets to learn how to use the statements.

-On the Code Snippet tab, you can save the snippet for creating the employee table.
+On the code snippet page, save a code snippet for creating the employee table.

 | Parameter | Example value |